SS Stanbrook: Refugees from Alicante

 Stanbrook left Alicante at sunset on 28 March with 2,638 people aboard, leaving no-one on the quay, as Dickson promised.
-She was significantly overloaded, and listed listed below her load line as she sailed.
+She was significantly overloaded, and listed below her load line as she sailed.

 The Nationalist cruiser was blockading the port and opened fire, but Stanbrook managed to avoid being hit.
 Dickson at first set course toward the Balearic Islands, but the Nationalist navy continued to intimidate Stanbrook, forcing her toward a Nationalist-held Spanish port.
 Dickson tried to escape overnight, while his wireless telegraphist radioed for help.
 At last a Royal Navy cruiser intervened and saved Stanbrook, allowing her to change course to the south to Oran in Algeria.